Studebaker Champ: Chassis and body details

-An entirely new cab was out of the question because of cost considerations, but the new Lark compact car's body proved to be just the right size and shape to suit the purpose.
-The engineering staff took a four-door sedan, cut it in half behind the front doors and modified the front half slightly to fit the truck chassis.
+Atop this carryover frame, the cab section was very different.
+While an entirely new cab was out of the question because of cost considerations, the new Lark compact car's body proved to be just the right size and shape to suit the purpose.
+The engineering staff took a Lark four-door sedan, cut it in half behind the front doors and modified the front half slightly to fit the mounting points on the truck chassis.
 The only new sheetmetal stamping that was required was the back wall of the new cab.
-Minor modifications for mounting of the cab to the 1949-vintage truck frame were also made.

-The Lark's front end sheetmetal was retained as well, but funds were allocated to give the Champ a new horizontal-bar grille that delivered a "tougher" look.
+Funds were allocated to give the Champ a new horizontal-bar grille that delivered a "tougher" look than the Lark's mesh.